evm100/UltraLights/Server/docs/mqtt-broker-tls.md

 ## Mosquitto broker configuration

-Starting from the existing `/etc/mosquitto/conf.d/ultralights.conf`, apply the following adjustments and reload Mosquitto:
+Starting from the existing `/etc/mosquitto/conf.d/ultralights.conf`, apply the following adjustments and reload Mosquitto.
+The first stanza keeps username / password authentication available while you test TLS connectivity; the second stanza shows the final mutual-TLS configuration that production deployments should converge on once every node has a certificate issued by the UltraLights
+CA:

 ```conf
 # Require authentication once testing finishes.